whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-21-Ipsy-Subscription-July-2015-Review.md

 <p>This cleanser is for oily or blemish-prone skin.
 I fall in that category so this was a match for me.
 I also appreciate that it's soap-free since my skin is also sensitive, and being soap-free makes it possible to cleanse without stripping the skin.</p>
 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> <a href="https://www.ipsy.com/new?refer=uns8d" target="_blank">Ipsy</a> did a great job again this month in matching the items to my profile.
 I absolutely loved every single item and will definitely be using them asap.
-The total value came up to $36.65 which is great for a $10 subscription, especially when every single item in this bag is useful to me.
-When compared to <a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank">Birchbox</a>, I think Ipsy has something different to deliver -they send out a lot of full size items and a free bag.
-I subscribe to both and will continue to do so.
-Here's to hoping they get it right again next month!</p>
+The total value came up to $33.49 which is great for a $10 subscription, especially since I'll be using every single item.
+I think this might be my favorite bag so far from them!</p>

-<p>If you haven't joined yet, you can <a href="https://www.ipsy.com/new?refer=uns8d" target="_blank"><big>subscribe to Ipsy here</big></a> and start receiving their monthly goodies!</p>
+<p>If you haven't joined yet, you can <a href="https://www.ipsy.com/new?refer=uns8d" target="_blank"><big>subscribe to Ipsy here</big></a> and start receiving their monthly bags filled with beauties!</p>
 <br>

 <TABLE  BORDER="5">